 There is a wide variety of housing on and off the Berkeley campus.
 All new, incoming fall freshmen who apply for housing by the deadline are guaranteed housing in the residence halls.
 Admission to Berkeley does not guarantee housing reservations.
 Students should acquaint themselves well in advance of enrollment with the various living arrangements.
-Students may go to www.housing.berkeley.edu for more information or write to Residential and Student Service Programs, University of California, Berkeley, 2610 Channing Way #2272, Berkeley, CA 94720-2272.
+Students may go to housing. berkeley.edu for more information or call (510) 642-4108.